 Propranolol therapy, particularly when given to infants and children, diabetic or not, has been associated with hypoglycemia especially during fasting as in preparation for surgery.
 Hypoglycemia has been reported in patients taking propranolol after prolonged physical exertion and in patients with renal insufficiency.

 Beta-adrenergic blockade may mask certain clinical signs of hyperthyroidism.
 Therefore, abrupt withdrawal of propranolol may be followed by an exacerbation of symptoms of hyperthyroidism, including thyroid storm.
-Propranolol may change thyroid-function tests, increasing T4 and reverse TS, and decreasing T^.
+Propranolol may change thyroid-function tests, increasing T4 and reverse T3, and decreasing T3.

 Beta-adrenergic blockade in patients with Wolff-Parkinson-White syndrome and tachycardia has been associated with severe bradycardia requiring treatment with a pacemaker.
 In one case, this result was reported after an initial dose of 5 mg propranolol.

 Propranolol should be used with caution in patients with impaired hepatic or renal function.
 Inderal LA is not indicated for the treatment of hypertensive emergencies.

 Beta-adrenergic receptor blockade can cause reduction of intraocular pressure.
 Patients should be told that Inderal LA may interfere with the glaucoma screening test.
 Withdrawal may lead to a return of increased intraocular pressure.

 While taking beta-blockers, patients with a history of severe anaphylactic reaction to a variety of allergens may be more reactive to repeated challenge, either accidental, diagnostic, or therapeutic.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat allergic reaction.